 The ACAS Code of Conduct sets out the stages you must follow.
 Employment tribunals use this to decide whether you have acted fairly.
 You could have a good reason to dismiss, but if you don’t follow a fair disciplinary procedure, you could still lose at employment tribunal.
 Any award made against you may also be increased by up to 25%.

 We will explain the grievance or disciplinary procedure to you carefully and take you through one stage at a time.
 We will coach you how to gather evidence, conduct the meetings and take minutes.
 We can also hear appeals and make recommendations if necessary.
 We will write the tricky correspondence for you.
 You won’t have to worry that you have said the wrong thing or missed something important.

 We recognise that making someone redundant is something you may never have done before and is the last thing you want to do.
 Sadly, sometimes there is little choice.
 We will support you through the whole process, helping you make the right decisions.
 We never lose site of the fact of how difficult this if for everyone involved and how important it is to act with respect.

 If you are making a redundancy, you have to follow strict rules and procedures.
 These set out how you must consult with anyone who is being considered for redundancy and how you choose the right person.
 You should also carefully consider the effect on those left behind and how the work will now be completed.
-We will help you address all the issues and get back to normality.
+We will help you address all the issues so you can move forward.